digest-logo

 Posted by Chad Stamm on Jul 27, 2018 12:00:00 PM

-In food and beverage, Restaurants
+In Restaurants

 If you trace the history of lodging in America's great national parks back to its roots, you can literally see the beginnings of foodservice in the United States, and how those roots are closely linked with railroad expansion.